cph-Pack/CPH-Pack_OLA1/README.md

 ## Software Quality Reflection

+Peter Morlion covers internal and external software quality.
+This project is mainly focused on the internal as we have no flashy GUI/website.
+We use the CLI to control the flow of the project in order to reduce the amount of frameworks and keep the complexity level as low as possible.

+We havent used any of the tools mentioned by Peter for measuring any metrics of our code.
+We are still at a low level as described in his article.

+"_If you’re starting with low-quality code, that’s fine.
+Set the minimum level so that your build only breaks if you drop below that low level.
+Then, start improving your code.
+Let the static code analysis tools show you where to start in your codebase.
+And as you improve the metrics, raise the bar by increasing that minimum level._" - Peter Morlion

+Making a cohesive project that would build, fulfill the task, complete its test requirements and dabbling with c# has taken a lot of effort from the testing aspect.

+We have however learned about the importance of setting ourselves up for success with a proper plan ahead of coding.
+Moving forward doing our footwork will be a higher priority so we can avoid the problems we encountered during this OLA.

 ## Discussion on Test Categories
 Martin Fowler describes several test categories on his website.
 1. Broad Stack Tests, also known as End-to-End tests or full-stack tests, are tests that evaluate most of the parts of an application.
 The tests often simulate real-world usage across systems, and can be done by manipulating the UI with tools like fx.
 Selenium.
 They are often harder to maintain and slower to run than component tests.